List of law enforcement agencies on Long Island

-The List of Long Island law enforcement agencies provides an inclusive list of law enforcement agencies serving New York's Long Island.
-This includes those agencies serving the New York City boroughs of Brooklyn and Queens on the western portion of Long Island along with those serving the suburban counties of Nassau County and Suffolk County.
+The List of Long Island law enforcement agencies provides an inclusive list of law enforcement agencies serving Long Island in southeastern New York State.
+This includes those agencies serving the New York City boroughs of Brooklyn and Queens on the western portion of Long Island, along with those serving the suburban counties of Nassau County and Suffolk County to the east.